uark-photon-team-01/photon/README.md

 **In Terminal B, clean the test rows**

 Please enter the following code:
-- PGPASSWORD=student psql -h localhost -U student -d photon -c "DELETE FROM players WHERE id IN (9901,9902);"
+- psql -d photon -c "DELETE FROM players WHERE id IN (9901,9902);"
-- PGPASSWORD=student psql -h localhost -U student -d photon -c "SELECT id, codename FROM players WHERE id IN (9901,9902) ORDER BY id;"
+- psql -d photon -c "SELECT id, codename FROM players WHERE id IN (9901,9902) ORDER BY id;"

 You should see an id | codename table with 0 rows.